Updated in OCTOBER 2020

-As part of our series on the difficulty in ranking in Google and other search engines, we first looked at debunking the oft told story of making guarantees in ranking.
+As part of our series on the difficulty in ranking on Google and other search engines, we first looked at debunking the oft-told story of making guarantees in the ranking.
 Truthfully, you shouldn’t make any guarantees in search and anyone that tells you such should best be avoided.

 In this article, we turn the spotlight on Google’s most recent significant algorithm updates and how they have affected the ranking process.

 Google Panda eyed up your website like it was bamboo.
 Did you have duplicate content on your website or pages with poor content?
-Did you have too many paid ads on your website?
-Did you have overly optimised content with the same keyword repeated too many times?
+Were there too many paid ads on your website?
+Or, did you have overly optimised content with the same keyword repeated too many times?
 If you answered yes to any of these questions (or heaven help us, all of them), then Google Panda was going to have a feast.

 In addition to this, we have also seen Google’s Above the Fold Page Layout algorithm update play a role in how important your on-page content is.

-These strategies quickly saw several websites lose their rankings and have gone a long way in putting to rest the most unsavory tactics in the SEO industry.
+These strategies quickly saw several websites lose their rankings and have gone a long way in putting to rest the most unsavoury tactics in the SEO industry.

 Website owners were encouraged to spend time and effort in removing the bad quality links that were potentially causing their website harm and then submit a Reconsideration Request.
 Although Google did not provide any specific details about which links had caused their link warning, they would then go on to unveil the Disavow Tool.
 For website owners that had tried their best but could not remove all the poor quality links they found, they could submit a list to Google and tell them to effectively ignore them in its algorithm of how it ranks websites.